awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-1. Choose the cluster to create a Fargate profile for\.
+1. Choose the cluster that you want to delete the Fargate profile from\.

 1. Choose the Fargate profile to delete and then **Delete**\.